OmidTaheri/Force-Update/README.md

 		}
 	}
 dependencies {
-	        compile 'com.github.worldsnas:Force-Update:2.0.0'
+	        compile 'com.github.worldsnas:Force-Update:2.1.1'
 	}
 ```

 ## Getting Started
-for performance and other problems core downloader changed to IntentService therefore no nned for context any more
+for performance and other problems core downloader changed to IntentService therefore.
-to run the service you need to pass a bundle to to the firing intent containing two fields:

 String version_check_url : the url needed to check the version
 int current_version : current version code of the app